-There is no need to visit Costa Rica in order to incorporate a Sociedad Anonima.
+There is no need to visit Costa Rica in order to incorporate.

-The Costa Rican Sociedad Anonima is similar to a Limited Liability Company in the UK or a GmbH in Austria and Germany in that it is a legal entity which is separate and distinct from the individuals who run it.
-For sole traders and for people in partnerships, the individuals’ personal assets are at risk if there is a claim against the organisation but shareholders in an SA are liable to lose only the value of the share capital to which they subscribe.
+The Costa Rican Srl is similar to a Limited Liability Company in the UK or a GmbH in Austria and Germany in that it is a legal entity which is separate and distinct from the individuals who run it.
+For sole traders and for people in partnerships, the individuals’ personal assets are at risk if there is a claim against the organisation but shareholders in an Srl are liable to lose only the value of the share capital to which they subscribe.